Pandura: Origins of the name pandura

+Ban.tur became the "small bow".
+When the bow was straightened out (turning it into a lute) the instrument created "may have kept the name", ban.tur.
+That instrument "eventually led to the pandura.

+Similarly, it is possible that the term Ban.tur is also the origin of the terms tambur or tanbur.

+Similarly, while not necessarily the first lute, it is possible that the term Ban.tur is also the origin of the name of several other lutes, such as tambur or tanbur.

 Roman

 Information about Roman pandura-type instruments comes mainly from ancient Roman artwork.
 Under the Romans the pandura was modified: the long neck was preserved but was made wider to take four strings, and the body was either oval or slightly broader at the base, but without the inward curves of the pear-shaped instruments.
-The word pandura was rare in classical Latin writers.

 Mesopotamia

 Lute-class instruments were present in Mesopotamia since the Akkadian era, or the third millennium BC.

 Eastern variations

 There were at least two distinct varieties of pandura.

 One type was pear-shaped, used in Assyria and Persia.
 In this type the body had graceful inward curves which led up gradually from base to neck.
 These curves changed at the bottom end off the instrument to a more sloping outline, an elongated triangle with the corners rounded off.

 The oval type, a favourite instrument of the Egyptians, was also found in ancient Persia and among the Arabs of North Africa.